Marmalade (band): Decca era

 After Campbell, who co-wrote most of the group's original material with Ford, left the band in March 1971 for a solo career, and to study orchestration and composition at the Royal College of Music, they began a series of line-up changes, including the loss of drummer Whitehead.

-Marmalade recruited guitarist Hugh Nicholson, an ex-member of the Poets, to replace Campbell, and after the first post Campbell release, "Cousin Norman", it was Nicholson who insisted on them sacking Whitehead and recruiting his friend and colleague from the Poets, Dougie Henderson.
+Marmalade recruited guitarist Hugh Nicholson, an ex-member of the Poets, to replace Campbell, and after the first post Campbell release, "Cousin Norman", it was Dean Ford who insisted on sacking Whitehead and recruiting from the Poets, Dougie Henderson.
 This caused Marmalade to suffer adverse publicity from the UK's News of the World after an embittered Whitehead gave them stories of the band's experiences with groupies.

 Marmalade released Songs in November 1971, with Nicholson taking over most song compositions, which met with limited success.
 However, Nicholson penned two of their last hits, "Cousin Norman" (brass arranged by Campbell) and "Radancer", as well as the lesser hit "Back on the Road", on which he sang lead vocal.

 Fairley quit the band circa 1972 to run the group's music publishing company, then Nicholson, who was discouraged over the failure of their Songs album, also left in 1973 to form Blue (not to be confused with a later boy band of the same name).
 Ford, Knight and Henderson carried on with Marmalade.
 Nicholson was eventually replaced by Mike Japp, a rock guitarist from the Welsh band, Thank You.

 The group returned to EMI and released a new single, "Wishing Well", credited simply as Marmalade (dropping the "The").
 But Knight left during the recording of their next album, Our House Is Rocking (which showcased a heavier rock sound and was delayed until the autumn of 1974) and the group was briefly a trio before Joe Breen (ex-Dream Police) came in on bass.
 Refusing to play most of the band's old hit records on stage, the group slowly came to a standstill.